A Framework of Inertial Alternating Direction Method of Multipliers for Non-Convex Non-Smooth Optimization: An inertial ADMM framework

+\paragraph{\textbf{Choosing parameters for iADMM.}} The parameters of iADMM include: $\alpha$ in~\eqref{eq:omega_update}, $\kappa_i$ and the extrapolation parameters $\zeta_i^k$ in the update~\eqref{eq:xi-updatenew} of block $x_i$, the extrapolation parameter $\delta_k$ in the update~\eqref{eq:y_update} of $y$, and the penalty parameter $\beta$.
+In the next section, Proposition~\ref{prop:NSDP} provides the formulas for $\eta_i$ and $\gamma_i^k$ that involve $\beta$, $\kappa_i$, and $\zeta_i^k$, while Proposition~\ref{prop:NSDP-fory} provides the formulas for $\eta_y$ and $\gamma_y^k$ that involve $\beta$ and $\delta_k$.
+To guarantee a subsequential convergence, we choose $\alpha\in (0,2)$, and the parameters $\eta_y$, $\gamma_y^k$, $\eta_i$ and $\gamma_i^k$ satisfying the conditions of Proposition~\ref{prop:subsequential}; see Theorem~\ref{thrm:subsequential}.
+To guarantee a global convergence, we choose $\alpha=1$, use no extrapolation for $y$, and choose the other parameters to satisfy~\eqref{requirement-global}; see Theorem~\ref{thrm:global}.
+It is important noting that the convexity of $x_i\mapsto u_i(x_i,z) + g_i(x_i)$ allows larger extrapolation parameters in the update of $x_i$ (Proposition~\ref{prop:NSDP}), while the convexity of $h$ allows larger extrapolation parameters in the update of $y$ (Proposition~\ref{prop:NSDP-fory}).

-iADMM still works and the convergence analysis would be simplified by using the same rationale to obtain subsequential as well as global convergence.
+\begin{remark} As we target Nesterov-type acceleration to update of $y$ ($h$ is assumed to be $L_h$-smooth), we analyse the update rule as in~\eqref{eq:y_update} for $y$.
+Updating $y$ using $y^{k+1} \in \argmin_{y} \mL(x^{k+1},y,\omega^k)$ would work as well, and the convergence analysis of iADMM would be simplified by using the same rationale to obtain subsequential as well as global convergence.
 We hence omit this case in our analysis. \end{remark}